data2health/architecting_attribution/engagement.md

 - contributing extraction rules to the acknowledgements engine, and
 - consuming the resulting data for incorporation into their local environments.

+# Attribution workshop

+Dates are being finalized for a community workshop in Chicago in the late spring in 2019.
+Check back for more information.